MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 *Applies to: Microsoft Cloud App Security*

-This article provides a list of ports and IP addresses you need to allow and white list to work with Microsoft Cloud App Security.
+This article provides a list of ports and IP addresses you need to allow and allow list to work with Microsoft Cloud App Security.

 ## View your data center